nimious/oculus/README.md

 example, on ArchLinux the driver, udev rules and SDK are available in AUR (see [ArchWiki](https://wiki.archlinux.org/index.php/Oculus_Rift) for details).

-Alternatively, you can download the SDK from the Oculus developer web site and follow its instructions to manually build and install it.
+Alternatively, you can download and install the SDK from the Oculus developer web site.

 ### Mac OSX